How do I Start a Credit Repair Business in Florida?

 What laws do I need to comply with?

 Credit repair businesses are heavily regulated.
-Any credit repair service organization must comply with the Credit Repair Organization Act (CROA), which is Title IV of the Consumer Credit Protection Act (CCPA).
-Your business must also comply with the Florida Credit Service Organizations Act.
+Any credit repair service organization must comply with the Credit Repair Organization Act (CROA), which is federal law within Title IV of the Consumer Credit Protection Act (CCPA).
+Additionally, your business must comply with the Florida Credit Service Organizations Act.

 It is important to fully understand these laws before you start a credit repair business.
 In part, these laws prevent your business from: